mbutler808/BriannaCorrea-Rclass-project1/README.md

 Data is now processed and cleaned, bivariate plots are accounted for as well as the required histograms to demonstrate the new cleaned data.

-Corrections made to the GitHub are not congruent with local files, README file has been updated to reflect project.
+Corrections made to the GitHub are now congruent with local files, README file has been updated to reflect project.

 Outliers are properly dealt with and documented.